 You may wish to see an introductory page to this section first.

 Hagia Sophia, the church dedicated to the Holy Wisdom which was rebuilt by Emperor Justinian in 537 is both the most imposing monument of the Byzantine Empire and a summary of its history.
-The use by historians of the term Byzantine Empire rather than Eastern Roman Empire indicates the abandonment of the Roman roots in favour of the Greek ones which occurred during the VIth century and eventually led Emperor Eraclius (610-41) to discontinue the use of Latin as the official language and to replace the title of Augustus with Basileus (monarch in Greek).
+The use by historians of the term Byzantine Empire rather than Eastern Roman Empire indicates the abandonment of the Roman roots in favour of the Greek ones which began in Vth century and eventually led Emperor Eraclius to discontinue the use of Latin as the official language and in 629 to replace the title of Augustus with Basileus (monarch in Greek).

 The current building is the third church: because of its size it was usually referred to as Megalo Ecclesia (Great Church).
 According to some sources the first church was built by Emperor Constantine, but this is highly unlikely; he might have built a basilica, a civilian building, which his son Constantius II turned into a church.

-Elements of the basilica commissioned by Emperor Theodosius II which are placed near the entrance to Hagia Sophia
+Details of the church built by Emperor Theodosius II which are placed near the entrance to Hagia Sophia

-In 535 the Byzantines attacked the Ostrogoths in Sicily and although their army was rather small they were able to move into the Italian peninsula and capture Rome in December 536.
+In 535 the Byzantines attacked the Ostrogoths in Sicily and although their army was rather small they were able to move into the Italian peninsula and conquer Rome in December 536.

 Justinian wanted to celebrate his triumphs by erecting a new Hagia Sophia, a building which would surpass in size and splendour those of Ancient Rome.